Relative Calabi-Yau structures and ice quivers with potential

-For a (pseudo-compact) $l$-bimodule $U$, we define $U^l$ to be the subspace of $l$-central elements in $U$ and $U_l$ to be the quotient $U/[l,U]$ by the subspace generated by the commutators (in the category of pseudo-compact vector spaces).
+For a (pseudocompact) $l$-bimodule $U$, we define $U^l$ to be the subspace of $l$-central elements in $U$ and $U_l$ to be the quotient $U/[l,U]$ by the subspace generated by the commutators (in the category of pseudocompact vector spaces).
 Recall that there exists a trace form on any semisimple $k$-algebra by Proposition~5 of \cite{EilenbergNakayama55}, \cf also Proposition~9.8 of \cite{CurtisReiner81}.

-\begin{proposition} Suppose the finite-dimensional $k$-algebra $l$ is separable.
-Then there is a $k$-linear bijection $U_l \iso U^l$ taking $m$ to $\si' m\, \si''$. \end{proposition} \begin{proof} Since $l$ is separable, by definition, it is a finitely generated projective module over $l^e$ so that the map
+\begin{proposition} Suppose that the finite-dimensional $k$-algebra $l$ is separable.
+Then we have the $k$-linear bijection $U_l \iso U^l$ mapping $m$ to $\si' m\, \si''$. \end{proposition} \begin{proof} Since $l$ is separable, by definition, it is a finitely generated projective module over $l^e$ so that the composed $k$-linear map